Lulukaros/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables: a script that displays the variables that are only accessible within the scope of the current session or script

-6-create_local_variable: // that creates a variable and gives it a value
+6-create_local_variable: // that creates a local variable and gives it a value

+7-create_global_variable: // that creates a global variable and gives it a value